 Mr. Pearce was Chairman of Hughes Electronics Corporation, a subsidiary of General Motors Corporation, from May 2001 until the sale by General Motors of its interest in Hughes in December 2003.
 He has served on the Hughes Electronics Corporation board since 1992.
 He was Vice Chairman and a director of General Motors Corporation from 1996 until his retirement from General Motors Corporation in May 2001.
-Mr. Pearce is a director of a publicly traded company, MDU Resources Group, Inc. He also is Chairman of the U.S. Air Force Academy's Association of Graduates.
+Mr. Pearce is a director of a publicly traded company, MDU Resources Group, Inc. He also is Chairman of the U.S. Air Force Academy's Sabre Society and a director, and lifetime member, of the U.S. Air Force Academy's Association of Graduates.
 Mr. Pearce is a director of the National Defense University Foundation, Chairman of the GM Cancer Research Foundation, Chairman of The Bone Marrow Foundation and President and director of The Leukemia & Lymphoma Society Research Foundation.
 He also serves on the Board of Trustees of Howard University and Northwestern University.
 Mr. Pearce has served as a director of the Company or its predecessors since 1995.
 He is currently serving a three-year term expiring at the 2007 Annual Meeting of Shareholders.